0cjs/sedoc/linux/distro/pkg-nix.md

 See [Luc Perkins' blog post][lucperkins] for a tutorial on creating a channel and making its tarball automatically available via GitHub archives.

+### Garbage Collection and GC Roots

+Roots for GC are under `/nix/var/nix/gcroots/`, the profiles directories (which includes channel subscriptions), and perhaps others.
+GC operations:

+    nix-store --gc --print-roots        # show dirs scanned for GC roots nix-store --gc --print-live         # show what would be kept nix-store --gc --print-dead         # show what would be deleted nix-store --gc --print-delete       # default; perform GC nix-store --delete PATH             # deletes only if not live

+`--max-freed BYTES` will delete until only _BYTES_ have been freed (usual `KMGT` suffixes). `--print-dead` and `--delete` print total bytes freed.
+GC is also influenced by the `keep-outputs` and `keep-derivations` variables in the Nix configuration file.

+Common GC-related options for operations of various Nix commands:

+    nix-store --add-root /nix/var/nix/gcroots/PATH COMMAND ...
+    nix-store --indirect --add-root PATH           COMMAND ...
+    nix-instantiate --add-root ... --indirect ...  # Same opts as nix-store nix-build -O PATH ...

+The `--indirect` option creates a symlink in `/nix/var/nix/gcroots/auto/` to _PATH_ (usually outside the store), as does the `-O` option.
+Renaming that path will make the symlink to it dangling and thus remove it from the list of GC roots.

 Commands